SonarSource Rules

 Code Smell

-25. Functions should not have too many parameters
+25. Functions and methods should not have too many lines

 Code Smell